Whether you are a reviewer or a writer, these are the five main aspects of storytelling you should always try to consider.

 Good things: Characters seem like real people and act in believable ways; characters reveal themselves by their actions and their words; characters grow or change during the course of the story.

 Bad things: Info-dumps about the characters (their personalities, appearance, background history, motivations, etc.) that interrupt or slow down the story; wooden characters; characters whose actions are (and remain) inexplicable or contradictory; characters who don’t grow and change in reaction to the plot.

-Does the story hold together and ring true?
+(4) Plot Credibility: Does the story hold together and ring true?
 (This is a gut-feeling thing; you believe, when you’re reading a story, or you don’t.)
 Does anything pop you out of the experience of the story?
-Is there a beginning, middle, and end–does it feel complete?
+Also, is there a beginning, middle, and end–does it feel complete?